Daya (singer): Music career

 Daya's professional career began when her parents accompanied her to Los Angeles to work with Christina Chirumbolo and Gino Barletta, founders of INSIDE ACCESS by Accelerando, Brett McLaughlin, Britten Newbill and Noisecastle III at Paramount Recording Studios.
 It was during one of these writing sessions that her debut single "Hide Away" was written and recorded, and Barletta consequently introduced Daya to Steve Zap of Z Entertainment.
-Daya, who was a junior in school at the time, said she didn't think anything would happen for a while, and went back to high school the next day.
-A radio promotions veteran, Zap liked the song and was interested in helping to promote the singer, leading to forming an independent label with Barletta called Artbeatz.Daya released her song "Hide Away" on April 22, 2015.
+Daya, who was a junior in high school at the time, said she didn't think anything would happen for a while, and went back to school the next day.
+A radio promotions veteran, Zap liked the song and was interested in helping to promote the singer, leading to forming an independent label with Barletta called Artbeatz.

+Daya released her song "Hide Away" on April 22, 2015.
 The song was well-received online, enjoyed support from a number of notable bloggers including Tyler Oakley and Perez Hilton, the latter commenting "There is something very special about Daya's voice".
 Jason Lipshutz of Billboard also featured the single on their official website, labelling it "a gorgeous debut".

 Daya made her television debut performing "Hide Away" on Today with Kathie Lee and Hoda on August 21, 2015, as Elvis Duran's Artist of the Month.
 She returned to Today for their summer concert series on June 28, 2016.

 Following a successful debut, Daya released her self-titled EP, Daya, which features six songs, including "Hide Away", on September 4, 2015.
 The EP was premiered in full a day early by Billboard, and debuted at number 161 on the Billboard 200, propelling "Hide Away" to number 40 on the Billboard Pop Songs chart.

 On October 30, 2015, Daya released the physical version of her debut EP through Target.

 In 2016, Daya was the opening act for American pop-rap duo Jack & Jack's US tour.
 In February 2016, she was featured on The Chainsmokers' song "Don't Let Me Down", which eventually peaked at number 3 on the Hot 100, becoming her second top 40 entry and her first top 10.
 This was the only song by Daya that reached the Billboard Hot 100 Decade-End Chart.
 She also released the second single from her self-titled EP, "Sit Still, Look Pretty", which debuted at number 100 and peaked at number 28, her third top 40.